ZejunMa/zejunma.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Computer Vision
   - Computer Graphics
-  - (Differentible) Rendering
-  - Geometry Processing
+  - (Differentible) Rendering & Geometry Processing
   - Machine Learning

 # Education to show in About widget